What do you want to know?

 Are honors courses harder than regular courses?
 Will they hurt my GPA?

 Honors courses are different from regular university courses in that they encourage students to think more critically and creatively about issues and ideas in their approach to learning.
-The courses may also require more work and honors faculty have high expectations for their students.
+The courses may also require more work and professors teaching honors courses have high expectations for their students.
 As for your GPA, the faculty understand that with a class full of bright students, there will be no “normal” distribution of grades.
 You are not guaranteed a high grade, but you should receive the same level of grades that you do in your other courses.

 How do honors courses fit into my academic program?

-Since Quincy’s Honors Program is university-wide, you use your honors courses to fill the university’s general education and elective requirements.
+Since Quincy’s Honors College is university-wide, you use your honors courses to fill the university’s general education and elective requirements.
 They should not add extra hours to your degree program, but rather work within it.

 If I don’t maintain a GPA of 3.4 every semester, will I be dropped from the program?

 Every spring the Honors Dean will review your progress in the program.
 You may drop below a 3.4 GPA for a semester or two, but you must be making progress on improving your GPA so as to be above the required GPA of 3.4.